jhenshaw/InstaSky/README.md

 * Add Lightbox support for on-page image and video viewing (maybe)
 * Link to automatically InstaSky-wrapped target pages instead of always to Bluesky
 * Support external media (YouTube, Vimeo, TikTok, ...) link posts
-* Collaborate with one of the projects bringing media-rich experiences to ATproto, like [Spark.](https://sprk.so/)
+* Collaborate with one of the projects bringing media-rich experiences to ATproto, like [Spark](https://sprk.so/) and [Flashes.](https://bsky.app/profile/did:plc:24kqkpfy6z7avtgu3qg57vvl)

 Your ideas are always welcome.
 Please open an issue or a PR.